schlitzered/pep3143daemon/doc/source/intro.rst

 Also the bundled Pidfile implementation was not working anymore, because of incompatibilities with newer version of external libraries.

-The goal of pep3143daemon was to create a complete, and working PEP 3143 library, that only depends on Libs that are shipped with python 2 and 3.
+The goal of pep3143daemon is to create a complete, and working PEP 3143 library.
 For this reason, also a working PidFile class is bundled with this Package.

 The tests, written for this package, where implemented, using the Python 3 unittest framework.
 I did not spend any time making the tests run on Python 2.